-This is yet another role played by the quinceanera’s parents.
+The toast is yet another role played by the quinceanera’s parents.
 Here, her parents will make a toast to her, while emphasizing her achievements and virtues.
 This is their chance to praise their girl for the good work she has done in her life thus far.
-This is a moment of pride for both the girl and her parents as it is important for the public in getting to know her just a little bit better.
+The toast serves as a moment of pride for both the girl and her parents.
+It is also important for the party’s guest to get to know her just a little bit better.

 Marking of the firsts

-So far, we have seen the quinceanera as the platform in which a girl comes out as an adult.
-It is during the celebration that she has her first public dance and still, where she wears her first pair of heels to symbolize her maturity.
+So far, we have seen the quinceanera as a platform for which girls emerge as adults.
+It is during the celebration that she has her first public dance.
+Further yet, quinceanera traditions hold that she wears her first pair of heels to symbolize her maturity.
 Many times, it is also after the first quinceanera that a girl is officially allowed to date.
-Traditionally though, this celebration was meant to introduce the girl to the public as eligible for marriage.
+Traditionally, this celebration was meant to introduce the girl to the public as eligible for marriage.